defless/OAuth-2.1-example/README.md

 yarn start # or using npm: npm start
 ```

+The auth server is by default listening on port 4000
-Your node server is now by default listening on port 3000
+The Resource server is by default listening on port 3000

 # Try it